 You need to think with clarity, express ideas, and share information with a multitude of audiences.
 You must learn to handle the rapid flows of information within the organization, and among customers, partners, and other stakeholders and influencers.

 1. Authenticity counts — a lot.
 Be honest and sincere.
 Find your own voice; quit using corporate-speak or sounding like someone you’re not.
 Let who you are, where you come from, and what you value come through in your communication.

 “Forget about eloquence — worry about being real,” says Susan Tardanico, founder and CEO of the Authentic Leadership Alliance.
 “People want real.
 People respect real.
 People follow real.
 Don’t disguise who you are.
 People will never willingly follow a phony.”

-Visibility is a form of communication.
+2. Visibility is a form of communication.
 If you want to communicate well, don’t be out of sight.
-Don’t be known only by your e-mails and messages and official missives.
+Don’t be known only by your emails and official missives.
 Show up.
 In person.
 As often as possible.